Is There a Dimmer Outlook Ahead for Coty Inc. (COTY)?

 Analysts’ Opinion of COTY

-Many brokerage firms have already submitted their reports for COTY stocks, with Deutsche Bank repeating the rating for COTY by listing it as a “Buy.”
-The predicted price for COTY in the upcoming period, according to Deutsche Bank is $11 based on the research report published on October 26th of the current year 2021.
+Many brokerage firms have already submitted their reports for COTY stocks, with Raymond James repeating the rating for COTY by listing it as a “Outperform.”
+The predicted price for COTY in the upcoming period, according to Raymond James is $14 based on the research report published on November 09th of the current year 2021.

+Deutsche Bank, on the other hand, stated in their research note that they expect to see COTY reach a price target of $11.
+The rating they have provided for COTY stocks is “Buy” according to the report published on October 26th, 2021.

-Volatility was left at 3.85%, however, over the last 30 days, the volatility rate increased by 3.67%, as shares surge +16.56% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.59% lower at present.
+Volatility was left at 3.94%, however, over the last 30 days, the volatility rate increased by 4.59%, as shares surge +38.06% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +12.60% upper at present.

 Insider Trading